-The full-time degree course leads to the examination for the Degree of Bachelor of Science (Physiotherapy) of the National University of Ireland and to recognition by the Irish Society of Chartered Physiotherapists.
+The full-time degree course leads to the examination for the Degree of Bachelor of Science (Physiotherapy) of the National University of Ireland and to eligibility for membership of the Irish Society of Chartered Physiotherapists.

 The programme of study for the degree extends over a period of four years.
 Courses will be given in University College Dublin and in the School of Physiotherapy, Mater Misericordiae Hospital.
 While working in a hospital, students are subject to the rules of the hospital.